qemqemqem/template_for_ai_planning/guidelines/DECISION_MAKING.md

 # AI Programming Agent Decision-Making Guide

 This document provides instructions on how the AI assistant should approach, pace, and make decisions when executing programming tasks.
+For coding style conventions, see [CONVENTIONS.md](./CONVENTIONS.md).
+For task complexity estimation, see [STORY_POINTS.md](./STORY_POINTS.md).

 ## Core Decision-Making Framework